JudgeZ/Python-for-Power-Platform/docs/user-manual/07-solutions.md

 * Provide `--wait` to poll `ImportJobId` (defaults to a generated GUID when omitted) until the job reaches a terminal state.
 * For fire-and-forget automation, drop `--wait` and capture the echoed job ID for later monitoring.
+* Long-running imports poll every second for up to 10 minutes; if the timeout is reached the command exits with the last known status so you can decide whether to retry or continue monitoring in the Power Platform admin center.
+* After a successful import, run `ppx solution list` to confirm the version bump and `ppx solution publish-all` if the package introduced unmanaged customizations that require publication.

 ## Publish all customizations